-- The importance of your Google My Business (GMB) page as a ranking signal increased 32% year over year.
+- The importance of your Google My Business (GMB) listing as a ranking signal increased 32% year over year.
 In fact, your GMB page is now the largest local ranking factor.

 - Citation signals (which really means accurate listings across all listing sites) are decreasing in importance – down 37% year over year.
 Long-tail sites are becoming less important.

 Citations still carry some weight – but as Moz speculates, with local search becoming more complex, Google needs to factor more signals into rankings, making citations less valuable.

 For quite some time, we’ve advocated that businesses focus their energy on sharing accurate data and complete content with a smaller set of powerful data amplifiers, instead of trying to publish information on as many listings as possible.
 Data amplifiers consist of publishers (such as Apple and Google) and data aggregators (such as Infogroup), which together ensure an enterprise’s location data is available to all the places where people conduct searches.
 As I wrote in Search Engine Land in 2016:

 Data amplifiers have become more important because near me searches have not only exploded in growth by number, but also in places that they occur.
 Someone looking for a doctor or a restaurant might rely on a Google app, Yelp, Foursquare, or Apple Spotlight Search, as well as well known vertical sites such as Healthgrades or TripAdvisor.
 Data amplifiers ensure that a brand’s location data is visible on all the places where moments of discovery happen.

 Citations are still important.
 Businesses should consider them to be table stakes for building visibility.
 But publishing perfectly accurate citations on marginal sites becomes less influential on how well your brand ranks.